-We have been reaching out to all levels of governments to provide any needed support and are regularly engaged in three central clusters - Health Cluster, Risk Communication and Community Engagement Cluster, Coordination, Planning and Monitoring Cluster - for synergizing efforts.
-Other non-budgetary support like dissemination of various guidelines, directives, action plans and instructions from concerned authorities is being continued to ensure all efforts are concentrated and as per the protocol set.
+We have been reaching out to all levels of governments to provide any needed support and are regularly engaged in three central clusters - Health Cluster; Risk Communication and Community Engagement Cluster; and Coordination, Planning and Monitoring Cluster - for synergizing efforts.
+Other non-budgetary support like dissemination of various guidelines, directives, action plans and instructions from concerned authorities is being continued to ensure all efforts are concentrated and in line with the protocol set.

 Essential Health Project (EHP) in partnership with partner NGO Kalika Self-Reliance Social Center (KSSC) is supporting the local government for combating the potential health crises in the event of a COVID-19 outbreak in the country.
-As a part of the response, the project team in coordination with Ministry of Social and Development (MoSD) of Province-5 supported Personal Protective Equipment (PPE) and supplies which included 700 pairs of sterile and 850 pair of non-sterile gloves, 2000 disposable head covers, 55 bottles of alcohol-based hand sanitizers, 32 bottles of disinfectant liquid and 65 pieces of handwashing soaps to two dedicated COVID-19 treatment centres i.e. Bhim Hospital- Bhairahawa and District Hospital-Taulihawa.
-The project handed over gloves, hand sanitizers, disinfectant liquid and handwashing soaps to 14 rural/municipalities of Kapilvastu & Rupandehi districts for infection prevention and control at quarantine facilities and peripheral health facilities.
+As a part of the response, the project team, in coordination with the Ministry of Social Development (MoSD) of Province-5, supported with Personal Protective Equipment (PPE) and supplies which included 700 pairs of sterile and 850 pairs of non-sterile gloves, 2,000 disposable head covers, 55 bottles of alcohol-based hand sanitizers, 32 bottles of disinfectant liquid, and 65 pieces of handwashing soaps to two dedicated COVID-19 treatment centres - Bhim Hospital, Bhairahawa and District Hospital, Taulihawa.
+The project handed over gloves, hand sanitizers, disinfectant liquid, and handwashing soaps to 14 local levels of Kapilvastu and Rupandehi districts for infection prevention and control at quarantine facilities and peripheral health facilities.

-Likewise, Rural Health and Improvement Project in coordination with Management Division and Department of Health Services also supplied 15 sets of Personal Protective Equipment (PPE) to Dhaulagiri Hospital, Baglung to address their immediate need.
-Apart from that, the project provided mattresses, bed covers, pillows and dustbins for 90 beds for setting up quarantine spaces in three municipalities of Sindupalchowk district namely Panch Pokhari, Melamchi and Helambu.
+Likewise, Rural Health Improvement Project (RHIP), in coordination with Management Division and Department of Health Services, also supplied 15 sets of Personal Protective Equipment (PPE) to Dhaulagiri Hospital, Baglung to address their immediate need.
+Apart from that, the project provided mattresses, bed covers, pillows and dustbins for 90 beds to set up quarantine spaces in three local levels of Sindupalchowk district - Panch Pokhari, Melamchi and Helambu.

-The Community Health Mobilizers has been assisting in screening foreign returnees and counseling them to get quarantined and also has been actively spreading awareness to the community people about handwashing, social distancing and other ways to prevent the spread of COVID-19.
-The project team is proactively participating in meeting organized by local government and providing technical support for the municipal health team for the preparedness and response plan.
+The community health mobilizers have been assisting in screening foreign returnees and counselling them to get quarantined, and have also been actively spreading awareness to the community people about handwashing, social distancing and other ways to prevent the spread of COVID-19.
+The project team is proactively participating in meetings organized by local government and providing technical support to the municipal health team for the preparedness and response plan.